 The advantages of using BIA is it is completely invasive and takes seconds to perform.
 You can also perform the test on yourself.
 They are also relatively inexpensive.
 To get the most accurate measurement it is best to take the measurement under the same conditions every time such as after waking up in the morning.

-The great thing about the accu-measure body fat analysis is it is very fast and easy.
-All you have do is measure one skinfold above your right hip bone and consult a chart which estimates you your body fat percentage.
+The great thing about the Accu-Measure body fat analysis is that it is very fast and easy.
+All you have do is measure one skinfold above your right hip bone and consult a chart which estimates your body fat percentage.

 Skinfold analysis accuracy depends on the number of sites used and complexity of the equation.
 Using only a single site will lower the accuracy but the ease of use makes up for it.